ziyilin/graal/docs/reference-manual/languages/ruby/compatibility.md

 ## Compatibility

-TruffleRuby aims to be fully compatible with the standard implementation of Ruby, MRI, version 2.6.2, revision 67232.
+TruffleRuby aims to be highly compatible with the standard implementation of Ruby, MRI, version 2.3.7, revision 63024.

-Any incompatibility with MRI is considered a bug, except for rare cases detailed below.
-If you find an incompatibility with MRI, please [report](https://github.com/oracle/truffleruby/issues) it to us.

 Our policy is to match the behaviour of MRI, except where we do not know how to do so with good performance for typical Ruby programs.
 Some features work but will have very low performance whenever they are used and we advise against using them on TruffleRuby if you can.
 Some features are missing entirely and may never be implemented.
-In a few limited cases, we are deliberately incompatible with MRI in order to provide a greater capability.
+In a few limited cases we are deliberately incompatible with MRI in order to provide a greater capability.

 In general, we are not looking to debate whether Ruby features are good, bad, or if we could design the language better.
 If we can support a feature, we will do.

-In the future, we aim to provide compatibility with extra functionality provided by JRuby, but at the moment we do not.
+In the future we aim to provide compatibility with extra functionality provided by JRuby, but at the moment we do not.

 ### Identification